jyothimaidam/sample-project/EKS cluster setup.md

 IAMFullAccess
 AWSCloudFormationFullAccess

-You also need to create an inline policy, using the following:
+we also need to create an inline policy, using the following:
 --------------------------------------------------------------

 {